snicole2701/snicole2701/README.md

 ## What I’m Looking For
-I’m seeking a long-term remote role where I can lead impactful projects, collaborate with driven teams, and continue building systems that scale.
+I’m seeking a long-term remote role where I can lead impactful projects and collaborate with driven teams.
 I thrive in environments that value initiative, structure, and results — and I bring all three.
 “I’m not a jack of all trades — I’ve chosen each opportunity to build a foundation strong enough to lead large teams and projects with confidence.”

 ## Who am I Outside of Work